carabina/Iconinator-for-Sketch/README.md

 > *A project brought to you by [Agisilaos Tsaraboulidis](https://twitter.com/agisilaosts)*

-iCons is a Sketch plugin that provides a means to create a set of App icons for iOS.
+iCons is a Sketch plugin that provides a means to generate a set of App icons for iOS.

 :package: [Download Plugin (.zip)]() | :star: [Changelog]() |